S0FTS0RR0W/s0fts0rr0w-portfolio/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

 This command will remove the single build dependency from your project and allow you to customize the build process.

+## Deployment

+After running `npm run build`, the optimized production-ready files will be located in the `build` directory.
+You can deploy these static files to any static hosting service.

+For local testing of the production build, you can use a package like `serve`:

+1. Install `serve` globally (if you haven't already):
+    ```sh
+    npm install -g serve
+    ```
+2. Navigate to your project's root directory and run:
+    ```sh
+    serve -s build
+    ```
+    This will serve your built application from the `build` directory.